 As a school we are committed to self improvement through consultation and self evaluation.
 This takes a number of different forms:

-Annual survey of staff to identify What Went Well [WWW] and things could have been Even Better if....[EBI]
+- Annual survey of staff and pupils to identify What Went Well [WWW] and things could have been Even Better if....[EBI]

-Governors provide an important link to parental viewpoints and the school is fortunate to have many strong critical friends on the Governing Body who are committed to
+- Governors provide an important link to parental viewpoints and the school is fortunate to have many strong critical friends on the Governing Body who are committed to

-The Headmaster always welcomes constructive criticism and can be contacted via his PA using the e mail links above.
+- The Headmaster always welcomes constructive criticism and can be contacted via his PA.